bitfl0wer/awesome-librewolf-profile/README.md

 I often switch between or reinstall Linux distributions and therefore tend to set up my browser a lot.
 I dislike wasting time on this and therefore created this repository.
 There might be a better way to do what I am trying to accomplish, but storing a pre-configured LibreWolf profile in git seems good enough to me.

+### 💭 What has been changed compared to a base LibreWolf install?

+Not much, actually!
+Here is a list of preferences that have been changed, compared to a fresh LibreWolf profile:
+* DRM content can be viewed
+* The start/new tab page has been slightly changed
+* Automatic history, cookie and download history cleaning has been disabled
+* Sent search queries and form entries will be saved instead of discarded
+* userChrome.css customization has been enabled
+* ResistFingerprinting and "silently block canvas access requests" have been disabled
+* WebGL has been enabled

 ## 🧩 Plugins included

 * uBlock Origin